san99tiago/aws-multi-agent-fsi-workshop/content/03-workshop/05-task-3-create-supervisor-agent/index.en.md

 ### Assistant Agent

+- Collaborator Agent: (Choose the one that says `assistant-agent`)
+- Agent Alias: (Choose available one)
+- Collaborator Name: `assistant-agent`

 ```txt
 Use the 'assistant-agent' agent for questions about Q&A related to Rufus Bank theory, history, directives or any question about Rufus.
 ```

+### Last Step

+Proceed to click on "Save and Exit".

 ## Recap of Multi-Agent Structure